geojeff/kivy-statecharts/docs/index.rst

 key press happens, there is a call to statechart.sendEvent(letter), where letter is one of the letters in "hello world."

-In a larger app, action function names could be anything, but examples tend to have a demonstrative aspect, such as collide_with_barrier(), for a game, or load_users() for an admin panel, or delete_comment() for a media app.
+In a larger app, action method names could be anything, but examples tend to have a demonstrative aspect, such as collide_with_barrier(), for a game, or load_users() for an admin panel, or delete_comment() for a media app.